xinzhuohkust/auto_web_scraping/README.md

 # auto_web_crawling #
-Scrape data once every three days with github action and R
+Automatically check for the presence of new data and scrape it once every three days with github action and R